 I received a request from a person who asked me about the conditions of forgiveness.
-The questions centred on I John I.9 and Acts 8.22.
+The questions centred on 1 John 1.9 and Acts 8.22.
 Here is the request.

-"I understand that Christ died once for

-all and in that forgiveness has been taken care of.
-But I found two verses that confuse that issue for me; they are Acts 8:22 and I John I:9.
+"I understand that Christ died once for all and in that forgiveness has been taken care of.
+But I found two verses that confuse that issue for me; they are Acts 8:22 and 1 John 1:9.
 They both seem to use conditional language; 'perhaps' and 'if' are the 2 words that confuse me.
 Can you help?"

-My answer was to address the first text: I John 1.6-2.1 and then the one from Acts 8.
-I covered the following points.
+The first text: 1 John 1.6-2.1.